shchuchkin-pkims/Wrong-music/README.md

-# wrong-music
+# Wrong music
-"Wrong Music" rocket controller program
+This project is an Arduino controller program for "Wrong Music" rocket model.